Miscarriage: Morning sickness

-Nausea and vomiting of pregnancy (NVP, or morning sickness) is associated with a decreased risk.
+Nausea and vomiting of pregnancy (NVP, or morning sickness) are associated with a decreased risk.
 Several possible causes have been suggested for morning sickness but there is still no agreement.
-NVP may represent a defense mechanism which discourages the mother's ingestion of foods that are harmful to the fetus; according to this model, a lower frequency of miscarriage would be an expected consequence of the different food choices made by women experiencing NVP.
+NVP may represent a defence mechanism which discourages the mother's ingestion of foods that are harmful to the fetus; according to this model, a lower frequency of miscarriage would be an expected consequence of the different food choices made by women experiencing NVP.

 Chemicals and occupational exposure

-Chemical and occupational exposures may have some effect in pregnancy outcomes.
-A cause and effect relationship almost can never be established.
+Chemical and occupational exposures may have some effect on pregnancy outcomes.
+A cause-and-effect relationship can rarely be established.
 Those chemicals that are implicated in increasing the risk for miscarriage are DDT, lead, formaldehyde, arsenic, benzene and ethylene oxide.
-Video display terminals and ultrasound have not been found to have an effect on the rates of miscarriage.
-In dental offices where nitrous oxide is used with the absence of anesthetic gas scavenging equipment, there is a greater risk of miscarriage.
-For women who work with cytotoxic antineoplastic chemotherapeutic agents there is a small increased risk of miscarriage.
+Video display terminals and ultrasound have not been found to affect the rates of miscarriage.
+In dental offices where nitrous oxide is used with the absence of anaesthetic gas scavenging equipment, there is a greater risk of miscarriage.
+For women who work with cytotoxic antineoplastic chemotherapeutic agents, there is a small increased risk of miscarriage.
 No increased risk for cosmetologists has been found.

 Other

 Alcohol increases the risk of miscarriage.
 Cocaine use increases the rate of miscarriage.
 Some infections have been associated with miscarriage.
 These include Ureaplasma urealyticum, Mycoplasma hominis, group B streptococci, HIV-1, and syphilis.
-Infections of Chlamydia trachomatis, Camphylobacter fetus, and Toxoplasma gondii have not been found to be linked to miscarriage.
-Subclinical infections of the lining of the womb, commonly known as chronic endometritis are also associated with poor pregnancy outcomes, compared to women with treated chronic endometritis or no chronic endometritis.
+Chlamydia trachomatis may increase the risk of miscarriage.
+Toxoplasmosis can cause a miscarriage.
+Subclinical infections of the lining of the womb, commonly known as chronic endometritis, are also associated with poor pregnancy outcomes, compared to women with treated chronic endometritis or no chronic endometritis.

 Diagnosis

 In the case of blood loss, pain, or both, transvaginal ultrasound is performed.
 If a viable intrauterine pregnancy is not found with ultrasound, blood tests (serial βHCG tests) can be performed to rule out ectopic pregnancy, which is a life-threatening situation.

-If hypotension, tachycardia, and anemia are discovered, exclusion of an ectopic pregnancy is important.
+If hypotension, tachycardia, and anaemia are discovered, the exclusion of an ectopic pregnancy is important.

 A miscarriage may be confirmed by an obstetric ultrasound and by the examination of the passed tissue.
 When looking for microscopic pathologic symptoms, one looks for the products of conception.
 Microscopically, these include villi, trophoblast, fetal parts, and background gestational changes in the endometrium.
 When chromosomal abnormalities are found in more than one miscarriage, genetic testing of both parents may be done.

 Ultrasound criteria

-A review article in The New England Journal of Medicine based on a consensus meeting of the Society of Radiologists in Ultrasound in America (SRU) has suggested that miscarriage should be diagnosed only if any of the following criteria are met upon ultrasonography visualization:
+A review article in The New England Journal of Medicine based on a consensus meeting of the Society of Radiologists in Ultrasound in America (SRU) has suggested that miscarriage should be diagnosed only if any of the following criteria are met upon ultrasonography visualisation: